gboehl/dynare/doc/manual/source/the-model-file.rst

     *Options*

-    This command accepts all the options of :comm:`perfect_foresight_solver`, with the same semantics, plus the following ones:
+    This command accepts all the options of :comm:`perfect_foresight_solver`, with the same semantics, plus the following one:

-    .. option:: terminal_steady_state_as_guess_value

-        By default, the initial guess for the computation of the path of endogenous is the initial steady state (when using the information set from period 1) or the previously simulated path (when using an information set that is different from that of period 1).
-When this option is given, the initial guess is instead the terminal steady state.

     .. option:: constant_simulation_length